Thursday, December 11, 2008

 What happened in this family?
 You must be thinking about that.
 Well... listen then.

 Since I moved in to this house, I heard Nip waking up Paul every morning.
 Very early morning, in fact.
-Then, they both ran out to the road and greeted the joggers, the old morning-walkers.
-Sometimes later, comes the milkman's coach rattling the loose stone chips on the concrete road.
-They deliver our milks everyday, and picks up the empty bottles from the doorfront.
+Then, they both would run out to the road and greet the joggers, the old morning-walkers.
+Sometime later, would come the milkman's coach rattling the loose stone chips on the concrete road.
+They delivered our milk everyday, and picked up the empty bottles from the doormat.
 Those days the milk-coaches were pulled by stallions.
 I never saw such big stallions before.

-Nip awoke Paul like everyday.
-And Paul ran out in the mist.
+Nip woke up Paul like everyday.
+And He ran out in the mist.
 Nip followd behind.
 But... maybe she was a bit late, may be Paul slipped... we could not know what really happened...
 When we knew it was too late.

 Paul was run over by the milkman's coach.
-His little body was cramples, smashed and severred under those big heavy hoofs.
+His little body was crumpled, smashed and severed under those big heavy hoofs.
 That morning, before sunrise, Anne and William lost their only child for ever.

 Anne took to bed.
 William stopped working.
 But, the British don't cry aloud.
 It was Nip who cried.
 I have never heard someone cry like that.